rewindio/github-repo-secrets-manager/README.md

 # github-repo-secrets-manager

-Manage github repo secrets using a common configuration file
+Manage github repo secrets using a common configuration file.
+Supports repos, orgs and groups of secrets.

 ## Installation